surreal6/barricuda-likelike/README.md

 You can also mute server console by adding a .env variable

-    VERBOSE = false
+    VERBOSE=false

 You can use DEBUGMAILTO variable in .env to define a mail for debug or admin alerts.

+    DEBUGMAILTO=mail@server.com

 Put this line in the code to send an admin alert by mail.

     mailer.sendDebugMail('your debug mail subject here', 'Your mail content here');